 What is mobile broadband?

-As the technology used to provide mobile broadband is the same as the one that lets you use your mobile phone, many mobile network carriers offer mobile broadband.
+As the technology used to provide mobile broadband is the same as the one that lets you use your mobile phone, many mobile networks offer it.

 What is 4G mobile broadband?